 Q. Which application should I submit?

-A. If you are looking for assistance with tuition, books, and transportation apply for the Combined Single Parent, Displaced Homemaker, and Non-traditional Career and Special Populations Grant (SPOPS)and the Women's Resource Center (WRC) Foundation Grant.
+A. If you are looking for assistance with tuition apply for the Combined Single Parent, Displaced Homemaker, and Non-traditional Career and Special Populations Grant (SPOPS)and the Women's Resource (WR) Foundation Grant.
 If you are looking for assistance with child care costs apply for the Child Care grant.